rafaelvivian/rafaelvivian/README.md

 ##

 ### About me
 I teach.
-Sometimes I research.
+Sometimes I do research.